oppia/design-team/.github/README.md

 # Oppia Design Team

 Welcome to the **Oppia Design Team** repository!
-This repo hosts the project management board for the **Oppia UX Design** and **UX Writing** teams.
+This repo hosts the project management board for the **Oppia UX Design** and **UX Research** teams.
 It serves as a central hub for collaboration, project tracking, and accessing design resources.

 ---